COMMON MISLEADING STATEMENTS BY CORPORATE-OWNED VETERINARY PRACTICES

 THE ANIMAL HOSPITAL WAS PURCHASED BY THE VETERINARIAN:

-A common misleading statement displayed on corporate-owned veterinary practice websites communicates that the animal hospital was previously purchased by a veterinarian that is currently working at the practice but failed to disclose (INTENTIONALLY CONCEALING A MATERIAL FACT) that the animal hospital was recently acquired by a corporate entity.
-These statements are usually displayed on the ‘about us’ pages of the individual practice website.
+A common misleading statement (intentionally concealing a material fact) displayed on corporate-owned veterinary practice websites communicates that the animal hospital was previously purchased by a veterinarian that is currently working at the practice (an employee of the veterinary consolidator) but failed to disclose that the animal hospital was recently acquired by a corporate entity — the selling veterinarian is often required to stay at the practice for 1-4 years after the sale.
+These misleading statements are typically displayed on the “about us” page of the individual practice website.

 ACCORDING TO TODD NEMET, PRESIDENT AND FOUNDER OF CARE FOR PETS™